digitallabor-berlin/eudiw-sca/openid4vp-r2s.md

 ## Flow

-This flow builds largly on already existing flows and features of OpenID4VP and its referenced specification.
-However, it defines certain keywords for the wallet to trigger the processing of the signing input and to include it within an self-attested credential.
+This flow builds largly on already existing flows and features of OpenID4VP and its referenced specifications.
+However, it defines certain keywords for the wallet to trigger the processing of the signing input and to include it within a self-attested credential.

 ```mermaid